 We spent a quick overnight in Wellington at an airbnb before catching the ferry in the morning.
 Adding a day in Wellington is definitely something we would do on a return trip.

 We arrived in Christchurch after a full travel day by ferry and train and checked into our first hostel of the trip.
 This one was an old jailhouse with each cell converted to individual rooms!
 I definitely couldn’t turn that down!

 We spent the next day taking a redbus tour of Christchurch.
-This took us behind the army lines into the still live demolition sight which has following the earthquakes of 2010 and 2011.
-In total we were told that they would have to demolish 900 buildings, 300 of which have already been taken down.
+This took us behind the army lines into the still live demolition site which has following the earthquakes of 2010 and 2011.
+In total, we were told that they would have to demolish 900 buildings, 300 of which have already been taken down.
 This was a fascinating and eye opening tour, but not exactly fun.
 I found it especially sobering because I remember the earthquakes but I really had no idea the extent of the devastation.
 I think it says something about how long these disasters stay in the news versus how long the disaster continues to affect the area in question.

 Writing this post in 2017, the same behind-the-scenes Rebuild Tour is still being offered!
-I’m sure it is a very different tour then the one we took in 2011, and I would definitely take it again if I had the opportunity.
+I’m sure it is a very different tour than the one we took in 2011, and I would definitely take it again if I had the opportunity.

 Arthur’s Pass (1 day)

 This was a scenic driving day that ended with a short overnight at Arthur’s Chalet.
-We picked up our first and only hitchhiker of the trip (an 18 year old German fellow) and spent the day relaxing and taking our time.
+We picked up our first and only hitchhiker of the trip (an 18-year-old German fellow) and spent the day relaxing and taking our time.

 Heading down Arthur’s Pass the next day we stopped in a little town called Hokitika to tour a jade factory and do some tourist type shopping.